Skip to content

 Types of Mortgage Protection Insurance

 There’s only one type of mortgage protection insurance, but the cover can differ based on your circumstances.
 If, for example, the property is in one name, the cover must be set up on a Single Life basis.
 But, if - as in many cases - there are two people borrowing, the cover should be set up on a Dual or Joint Life basis.
-Couples/life partners should opt for Dual, as they’ll essentially get twice the cover, which is always good!
 In simple terms, Dual means a claim can be paid on both deaths, and if one person dies, the policy continues in the name of the survivor.
 Joint meanwhile is payable on one death (within the terms of the policy).
-While some life insurers make Dual cover more expensive than Joint, SuperValu Insurance - through our chosen partner - offer this valuable benefit at no additional cost.
+While some life insurers make Dual cover more expensive than Joint, SuperValu Insurance - through our insurance partner - offer this valuable benefit at no additional cost.

 When is Mortgage Protection not Required?

 There are a couple of scenarios where mortgage protection isn’t mandatory, but these are rare.
 First up, if you’re buying a property as an investment; in other words, it’s not your primary residence.
-However, it’s still highly recommended to take it out in this instance.
 There are also exceptional circumstances, usually where ill health is an issue, when an applicant can request a mortgage protection waiver.
-These are given at the bank’s discretion though and are normally only granted where there’s a second person on the mortgage who can cover the repayments.
+These are given at the lender's discretion though and are normally only granted where there’s a second person on the mortgage who can cover the repayments.

 What Does Mortgage Protection Cover?